 Scott has been consistently ranked as one of New Jersey’s leading commercial litigators by Chambers USA (2013-2020).

 Trial and Appellate Successes

-Clients benefit from Scott’s combination of experience, intellect and street smarts, which has frequently led to litigation successes in high-stakes cases.
-His representative litigation successes include:
+Clients benefit from Scott’s combination of experience, intellect and street smarts, which has led to successes in high-stakes cases, including:

 - Reversal in the New Jersey Supreme Court of an Appellate Division decision declaring default rate interest and late charges to be unenforceable

 - Dismissal of securities claims filed in connection with the $25 billion leveraged buyout of RJR Nabisco